 Langelle was a longtime member of the International Federation of Journalists and the National Writers Union.

-*While working with Global Justice Ecology Project, Langelle’s photographs have appeared in numerous publications including Z Magazine, The Progressive, Christian Science Monitor, Earth Island Journal, Seedling and others.
-He has contributed to online publications such as World War 4 Report, Toward Freedom, UpsideDown World and many other media outlets.
+* While working with Global Justice Ecology Project, Langelle’s photographs have appeared in numerous publications including L’oeil de la Photographie (Paris), Z Magazine, The Progressive, Christian Science Monitor, Earth Island Journal, Seedling, Spree Magazine and many others.
+He has contributed to online publications such as World War 4 Report, Toward Freedom, UpsideDown World and others.
+Orin Langelle

 Ann Lipsitt is a reading specialist and retired special educator from the Browns Trace middle school in Underhill Vermont.
 A long-time social justice activist she co-founded the Green Mountain Fund for Popular Struggle with her partner Will Miller.
 The Fund distributed hundreds of thousands of dollars in support of the movement for social justice and environmental protection in Vermont.
 Ann is also the founder of the Will Miller Social Justice Lecture Series.Ann Lipsitt email@example.com